Using a portable extinguisher

 The effect of the extinguishing agent is based on oxygen displacement and cooling.
 Carbon dioxide comes out at the approximately temperature of -75 ° C and should not be sprayed on people.

 When used in small spaces, you should notice the strong oxygen displacement effect of carbon dioxide.
 Leave the room immediately after using a carbon dioxide extinguisher.
-Carbon dioxide extinguishers work best indoors, as outdoors such factors as the wind undermine their effect.

 Read more: